-Our community boasts one of the nation's highest percentages of adult residents with advanced degrees and the state's lowest unemployment rate, but the current talent pipeline is broken, and many employers cannot find the employees they need.
-Local employers offer high-paying jobs in compelling career pathways but struggle to find qualified workers.
-Residents could thrive in these local jobs, but need better training, pathways, access, and connections to them.
+Our community boasts one of the nation's highest percentages of adult residents with advanced degrees and NC's lowest unemployment rate, but the current talent pipeline is broken.

+Local employers offer highpaying jobs in compelling career pathways, but struggle to find qualified workers.
+Residents need better training, pathways, access, and connections to them.